-UNDERGRADUATE DEGREE REQUIREMENTS

-In order to successfully complete all requirements for graduation from the College, students must fulfill or have:

-- 1, A minimum of forty courses, or at least 121 credit hours, including at least one laboratory session. - 2.
-One semester of keyboard literacy or demonstrated proficiency.
-(CS 100 --non-credit). - 3.
+UNDERGRADUATE DEGREE REQUIREMENTS In order to successfully complete all requirements for graduation from the College, students must fulfill or have: - 1.
+A minimum of forty courses, or at least 121 credit hours, including at least one laboratory session. - 2.
+One semester of keyboard literacy or demonstrated proficiency (CS 100-non-credit). - 3.
 General Education Requirements (GER): The courses listed below satisfy the GER, and in some cases, may be used to also satisfy requirements for certain majors.
-(Note: the GER listed below are retroactive to students matriculating for the first time in Fall '03 or later, unless a student has already fulfilled the GER introduced in Fall 2003; students who have matriculated earlier will still have to meet the old set of Core requirements, unless they choose to change to a major introduced in Fall 2003 and onwards.)
+(I) The Arts and Humanities Group A (Communication):